harumuki/thorsten-hans.com/_posts/2017-03-04-make-writing-technical-content-great-again.md

 > Yes, I write all my snippets in markdown instead of just putting a raw code file there.

 The advantage of putting the snippet itself, again into a markdown file is just laziness.
 Each snippet starts with three back-ticks and also end with those.
 Having this format, I can copy, cut and paste just the single line to include that particular snippet in the text.
-Otherwise, I’ve to move around three lines (two lines with the three back-ticks and the include statement).
+Otherwise, I've to move around three lines (two lines with the three back-ticks and the include statement).

 Last, but not least I have dedicated folders for `previews` and `deliverables`, those folders normally contain generated PDF version of the article.

 ## Writing Tools

-I’m always trying to find better tooling.
+I'm always trying to find better tooling.
 You should never stop looking for new opportunities or alternatives to things you currently use.
-In these days I prefer [iA Writer](https://ia.net/writer){:target="_blank"}, it’s easy to use and it supports embedding partial markdown files 🤘🏼.
-It’s also possible to use custom themes, to ensure that your articles either follow a given corporate identity or reuse your preferred fonts, colors, margins, ...
+In these days I prefer [iA Writer](https://ia.net/writer){:target="_blank"}, it's easy to use and it supports embedding partial markdown files 🤘🏼.
+It's also possible to use custom themes, to ensure that your articles either follow a given corporate identity or reuse your preferred fonts, colors, margins, ...

 ## Generating previews and deliverables